NanoPatternObjectSpaceArchitectureNeighborhoodCityRegionWorld

 Backgrounds 1423861910 earth activity 01

 First, calculate the difference in the earth’s diameter at the equator and at the poles.
 Next, calculate how deep you would have to drill to get to the center of the earth.
-Next draw a section through the layers of the earth and label it.
-Reading EdGeo’s Earth History will help you understand the 4.6 billion years of earth’s formation and how scientists and geologists learn about the past.
+Take a look at Earth’s Mantle which lies between the Earth’s outer crust and the inner core.
+Draw a section through the layers of the earth and label the different layers.
+Reading EdGeo’s Earth History will help you understand the 4.6 billion years of Earth’s formation and how scientists and geologists learn about the past.
+Upload your Earth’s section to the gallery!

 Activity gallery camera